Monday, January 31, 2005

 Director: Trey Parker

 Team America could be described as the South Park remix of Thunderbirds.
-The creators of South Park going all Gerry Anderson on us, as they take a crack at America and it’s position in the world today.
+The creators of South Park going all Gerry Anderson on us, as they take a crack at America and its position in the world today.
 Attacking the strong arm bully boy tactics as much as the loud mouthed left wing celebrity spokes models that criticise.

 Team America are an elite anti-terrorist force, who recruit an actor to infiltrate enemy organisations.
 In the process they reveal an axis of evil that threatens the world, but in doing so they leave their own trail of destruction, which makes them less than popular around the world.